 You only have 2 hands and 24 hours in the day.
 Outsourcing is your friend, and time is valuable.

 Give the children chores.
 Spread the housekeeping responsibilities out among family members.

-Don’t be afraid of investing in “time savers.”
+And don’t be afraid of investing in “time savers.”
 If you can afford someone to come over and work as a mother’s helper once a week, do it.
-You can use something like Motivated Moms, eMeals, or Simplified Dinners to save yourself time and energy.
+Or maybe you can enlist the help of a grandparent or even trade out helping another homeschooling mom.

 Find a Routine.